vuanhle/vuanhle.github.io/index.md

 ![World Action Models Framework](assets/img/wam.png)

-I work on **safe generative AI and AI alignment** - developing learning systems where physical laws, human values, and safety constraints are embedded directly into the generative process rather than enforced afterward.
+I work on **safe generative AI** - developing learning systems where constraints like physical laws, regulatory standards, and safety properties are embedded directly into the generative process rather than enforced afterward.
 I apply the results of my research across three areas:

 - **Agentic decision-making:** where agents must plan and act safely under formal guarantees in multi-agent and human-shared environments;
 - **World modeling:** where generative models must learn and simulate physically consistent dynamics for autonomous systems;